DomFord/domford.me/content/post/why-the-legend-of-zelda-endures/index.md

 ---
 [I was recently interviewed by DR](https://www.dr.dk/nyheder/kultur/gaming/en-af-de-bedste-nogensinde-derfor-er-legendarisk-spilserie-stadig-et), the Danish public broadcaster, about the what makes the The Legend of Zelda series so enduring and popular for the occasion of its 35th anniversary.
 On this day in 1986, *The Legend of Zelda* on the Famicom.
 With [a score of 97 on Metacritic](https://www.metacritic.com/game/switch/the-legend-of-zelda-breath-of-the-wild), *Breath of the Wild*, released 32 years later, doesn't suggest that the series that has grown long in the tooth.

 I was asked to explain what was so special about The Legend of Zelda that it could survive and thrive for so long.
-From an academic perspective, I avoid making value statements--that's the job of reviewers and opinion piece writers.
+From an academic perspective, I avoid making value statements—that's the job of reviewers and opinion piece writers.
 The series is clearly successful, and also happen to like it a lot.
-But the more interesting question to me was in what makes a videogame series longlasting.
+But the more interesting question to me was in what makes a videogame series long-lasting.
 And, more than that, what makes it also so consistently loved.
-Plenty of other series have a long list of titles--Call of Duty or Assassin's Creed, for instance--but few seem so consistently acclaimed: the vast majority of Zelda games have [a Metacritic score in the 90s](https://www.metacritic.com/pictures/legend-of-zelda-games-ranked-worst-to-best), and ususally in the mid-to-high 90s.
-(I'm aware of [the many problems with using Metacritic](https://kotaku.com/metacritic-matters-how-review-scores-hurt-video-games-472462218), but it does, at least, offer a way to see at a glance when a game is near-univerally acclaimed, especially ones which have been out for a while.)
+Plenty of other series have a long list of titles—Call of Duty or Assassin's Creed, for instance—but few seem so consistently acclaimed: the vast majority of Zelda games have [a Metacritic score in the 90s](https://www.metacritic.com/pictures/legend-of-zelda-games-ranked-worst-to-best), and usually in the mid-to-high 90s.
+(I'm aware of [the many problems with using Metacritic](https://kotaku.com/metacritic-matters-how-review-scores-hurt-video-games-472462218), but it does, at least, offer a way to see at a glance when a game is near-universally acclaimed, especially ones which have been out for a while.)

 I thought a lot about the question both in the relatively short period before the phone call but also in the days after.
 I wanted to write this as a way to just get out there all the stuff I wish I'd said at the time, or that I've thought more about since.

 There are two elements I want to highlight.
-And here I'm taking as given the fact that these are just solidly designed games made by now-seasoned veterens with plenty of resources from Nintendo.
+And here I'm taking as given the fact that these are just solidly designed games made by now-seasoned veterans with plenty of resources from Nintendo.

 # Familiarity and strangeness